qetr1ck-op/blog-source/source/_posts/Front-End-Interview-Questions.md

 FP Cons: Over exploitation of FP features such as point-free style and large compositions can potentially reduce readability because the resulting code is often more abstractly specified, more terse, and less concrete.
 More people are familiar with OO and imperative programming than functional programming, so even common idioms in functional programming can be confusing to new team members.

-> What does “favor object composition over class inheritance” mean?
+> What does "favor object composition over class inheritance" mean?

-This is a quote from “Design Patterns: Elements of Reusable Object-Oriented Software”.
+This is a quote from "Design Patterns: Elements of Reusable Object-Oriented Software".

 Object composition is a way to combine simple objects or data types into more complex ones.
 It means that code reuse should be achieved by assembling smaller units of functionality into new objects instead of inheriting from classes and creating object taxonomies.